Walter Damrosch: Life and career

 In April 1905 Damrosch went to France and Belgium looking for musicians to improve the New York Symphony Orchestra, which he directed from 1885 to 1928.
-He engaged five musicians: oboist Marcel Tabuteau, flutist Georges Barrère, bassoonist Auguste Mesnard, and clarinetist Leon Leroy from France, and trumpeter Adolphe Dubois from Belgium.
-Damrosch was fined by the musician's union for not advertising for musicians from New York, but the emigrating musicians were allowed to stay.
+He engaged five musicians: oboist Marcel Tabuteau, flutist Georges Barrère, bassoonist Auguste Mesnard, clarinetist Leon Leroy from France, and trumpeter Adolphe Dubois from Belgium.
+Damrosch was fined by the musician's union for not advertising for musicians from New York, but the immigrating musicians were allowed to stay.

-Damrosch conducted famed solo harpist Vincent Fanelli from 1908 to 1911.
+Damrosch conducted solo harpist Vincent Fanelli from 1908 to 1911.
 At the request of General Pershing he reorganized the bands of the American Expeditionary Force in 1918.

 One of his principal achievements was the successful performance of Parsifal, perhaps the most difficult of Wagner's operas, for the first time in the United States, in March 1886, by the Oratorio and Symphony societies.
 During his visit to Europe in the summer of 1886, he was invited by the Deutsche Tonkünstler-Verein, of which Franz Liszt was president, to conduct some of his father Leopold's compositions at Sondershausen, Thuringia.
 Carl Goldmark's opera Merlin was produced for the first time in the United States under Damrosch's direction, at the Metropolitan Opera House, 3 January 1887.